Begg Shoes – Business Update 15th May 2020

 Begg Shoes Company Bio

 Begg Shoes was established in 1866 and has over 150 years of footwear industry experience.
-First class customer service is the hallmark of the business.
-Highly trained shop teams boast an average of over 6 years working experience with us, and all the helpful knowledge that brings.
+First class customer service is the hallmark of the business and highly trained customer service teams boast an average of over 6 years working experience, and all the helpful knowledge that brings.

 Please contact email@example.com while stores are closed for any enquiries.